muaaz-ur-habibi/fthedocs/README.md

 ```
 python fthedocs.py --help
 ```
 to be presented with the help menu.
-Or just read the documentation of a documentation-bad-mouther below
+Or just read the documentation below for more details
 <hr>
 <h2>Documentation: 0_0</h2>
 <h3>Basic Usage</h3>